Financing a Masters Education

 - Complete a Master Promissory Note in McCormick's Office of Student Financial Planning.

-- Complete a one-on-one entrance interview with the Tabitha Clark, Director of Student Financial Planning.
+- Complete a one-on-one entrance interview with the Tabitha Hightower, Director of Student Financial Planning.

 A variety of jobs available, both on- and off-campus are available for all McCormick students.
 McCormick also participates in the Federal Work-study Community Service Program.